 Q14: Are flood control projects eligible for funding?

-A: The primary purpose of activities funded through this pilot program is to implement projects and programs that protect, enhance, and restore surface and ground water quality.
+A: The primary purpose of activities funded through this program is to implement projects and programs that protect, enhance, and restore surface and ground water quality.
 Projects that provide multiple benefits beyond water quality are eligible and encouraged.

 Q15: How are WBIF dollars allocated?